Missouri - What to watch in 2026

 Photo by Brittney Butler / Unsplash

 That legislative proposal would repeal the voter-approved amendment, effectively undoing the earlier vote.
-As a result, Missouri voters will again be asked to decide the future of reproductive rights.
+As a result, Missouri voters will again decide whether the reproductive rights protections approved in 2024 remain in the state constitution or are replaced with a new amendment adopted by the legislature.

 "Shall the Missouri Constitution be amended to: